NavyaShiva/Screening-tool-for-Chronic-Kidney-Disease-prediction/README.md

 * [References](#references)

-### Approach:
-1. Data pre-processing
-	  * Removal of punctuations and noise from job descriptions
-	  * Removal of stop words
-	  * Lemmatization
-2. Classification using just categorical variables other than job description
-3. Classification using Job description using different algorithms

 ### Introduction
 * Chronic Kideny Disease (CKD) is a progressive condition that results in significant morbidity and mortality.
 Because of the important role the kidneys play in maintaining homeostasis, CKD can affect almost every body system.
 Early recognition and intervention are essential to slowing disease progression.